• Skip to Content

 Tsinghua DrPH Learning Outcomes

-The competencies for the track in Healthcare Management and Leadership are met through required and elective coursework, a practicum, independent research, and the process of writing a dissertation.
-Upon successful completion of the program, students will have mastered the following competencies; specifically, students will have the ability to:
+The learning outcomes for the JHU-Tsinghua cohort DrPH program in Healthcare Management and Leadership are met through required and elective coursework, including doctoral seminars, a practicum, independent research, and the process of writing a dissertation.
+Upon successful completion of the program, students will be able to:

 • Identify and analyze ethical issues including balancing the claims of personal liberty with the responsibility to protect and improve the health of the population; and act on the ethical concepts of social justice and human rights in public health research and practice.